bkomuves/plonky2-verifier/commentary/Recursion.md

         pub opening_proof: FriProofTarget<D>,
     }
   ```
-  along with the above `ProofTarget`, a vector of public input targets corresponding exactly to the number public inputs of the inner proof is also added.
+  Along with the above `ProofTarget`, a vector of public input targets corresponding exactly to the number public inputs of the inner proof is also added.
   As seen above adding a virtual target for the proof requires the common circuit data for the inner proof.
 This is required because the proof's components (which contain vectors of targets) need to be of known size (not dynamic).
 For instance, the `MerkleCapTarget` requires the `cap_height` for the inner circuit.
 These values are taken from the common circuit data which contain many paramaters (mostly in `usize`) and some are taken to generate the targets required for the proof.
 For all params see [here](https://github.com/0xPolygonZero/plonky2/blob/main/plonky2/src/plonk/circuit_data.rs#L418) but most importantly for the proof we require: `cap_height`, `num_public_inputs`, `num_wires`, `num_challenges`, `num_partial_products`, `num_lookup_polys`, `num_constants`, `quotient_degree_factor`, and `FriParams`.

 - 2. **`add_virtual_verifier_data`**